The Winchester .350 Legend

 A taper crimp must be carefully applied, as too much crimping force will also affect head spacing.
 This is why the classic, reliable as dirt, straight cased cartridges often used for hunting dangerous game, such as the British Nitro Express cartridges, European 9.3x74R and American .45-70, .458 Win.
 Mag., .458 Lott and the like were designed with solid rims or solid belts upon which to positively headspace.
 It is too bad that Winchester could not have worked a belt into the new .350 Legend rimless case, which would have made head spacing more positive, eliminated taper crimping and eliminated the need to trim the case after every shot.

 None of this is intended to belittle Winchester's .350 Legend.
-It is a very specialized number intended primarily to give AR-15 (MSR) hunters a new, straight case option in four midwestern states with truly arcane deer cartridge requirements.
+It is a very specialized number intended primarily to give AR-15 (MSR) hunters a new, straight case option in some midwestern states with truly arcane deer cartridge requirements.
 This, naturally, required some design compromises to be made.
-The .350 Legend's valid and strongest selling point is its low recoil, which might make it a good choice for very recoil sensitive woods and brush country deer hunters everywhere.
+The .350 Legend's most valid and strongest selling points are its suitability for use in MSRs and its low recoil, which might make it a good choice for very recoil sensitive woods and brush country deer hunters everywhere.

 Note: This article is mirrored on the Member Side Rifle Cartridges index page.
 In addition, there are in-depth articles about all of the other cartridges mentioned in this article on the Rifle Cartridges page.